45 Years Ago: How the Smash Hit ‘My Sharona’ Doomed the Knack

 With the offers rolling in, the band chose Capitol Records.
 "I was sold the first time I saw them," said Bruce Ravid, the man who signed them.
 Capitol was the home of the Beatles, and comparisons would dog the Knack from there forward.
 (Coincidentally, Capitol had previously signed another band called the Knack in 1967; this group released a couple of singles, but they had nothing to do with Fieger and company.)

-Listen to the Knack's 'My Sharona'
+Watch the Knack's 'My Sharona' Video

 In early 1979, the band entered the studio with producer Mike Chapman to begin work on their debut.
 Get the Knack was wrapped up in less than two weeks.
 "I don't think we did two takes on any song, except for 'Maybe Tonight,'" Fieger once said.
 "What we had to do was make the record quickly," added Chapman, "because to labor over it would have taken that spontaneity out of it."
 Chapman's production here is, as always, first class.